mingjia0511/quantmas/problems/year_3/problem.md

 🚨 **All Year 1 & 2 rules still apply, PLUS:**
 - 💰 You must have enough Frosty Bucks to pay regional taxes
-- 🏠 You must own assets in a region to pay its regional tax
+- 🏠 You must own assets in a region to pay its regional tax (or be selling them on the same day)
 - ⏰ Regional tax must be paid within 30 days of the last payment
-- ⚖️ You must comply with regional asset number and value limits at all times
+- ⚖️ You must comply with regional asset number and value limits when buying
+- 📊 Compliance is also checked at day 100 (rising valuations can cause violations!)
 - 🗓️ All regional tax must be paid by end of year
-- 🤝 You must settle all taxes (asset AND regional) before selling an asset
+- 🤝 **You can pay taxes (asset AND regional) and sell an asset on the same day** (no specific order required)

 ---